arjunyel/aws-from-scratch-to-fullstack/README.md

 We got addicted to the simplicity of "it's someone else's problem."
 In a never-ending chase of abstractions to make our lives easier, we increasingly farm out our work to third-party dev tool companies, trading flexibility and self-sovereignty for the allure of a better developer experience.
 It is understandable to anyone who has had to use the AWS console.
 We began unbundling the cloud into numerous companies that host a single aspect of our application as if they were Unix command line tools.

 Now, we are running into issues on multiple dimensions.
 The big companies are finding it cheaper to buy than rent.
 Some things don't change.
 Price will always be an issue.
-The small indie devs with 0 users find their tech stack and data scattered across multiple GUIs and third-party databases, quickly becoming very complex to piece together.
+The small indie devs with zero users find their tech stack and data scattered across multiple GUIs and third-party databases, quickly becoming very complex to piece together.

 ![Strong men make good times, good times make  weak men, weak men make hard times, hard times makes strong men](./hard-times.webp)